Local weak convergence for sparse networks of interacting processes: Introduction

 \subsection{Outlook}

-The great success of the local convergence framework arguably stems from the fact that many canonical sparse graph models are \emph{locally tree-like}, in the sense that their local limits are trees.
-The guiding philosophy of the \emph{objective method}, discussed in \cite{aldous-steele} in the context of combinatorial probability, is to exploit this fact as follows: If one is interested in a certain quantity derived from a large complex graph (e.g.\ a maximal-weight matching), and if this quantity varies continuously with respect to local convergence of the underlying graph, then one can rigorously pass to the limit and instead study the often more tractable analogous quantity on the (possibly random) limit tree.
-This is of course only a high-level and somewhat vague prescription, and its implementation depends strongly on the structure of the specific problem at hand.

-In forthcoming papers \cite{LacRamWu19a} and \cite{LacRamWu19b}, we implement a form of this philosophy for dynamic models of the form \eqref{intro:discmodel} and \eqref{intro:contmodel}, respectively, addressing the significant new challenges posed by the dynamical context.
-We show therein that if the underlying graph is a regular tree, or more generally a (unimodular) Galton-Watson tree, then the dynamics of a single particle and its neighborhood are autonomously characterized as solutions to certain ``local equations."
+The results here are crucially used in a related paper \cite{LacRamWu19b}, and the forthcoming \cite{LacRamWu19a}, where we show that if the underlying graph is a regular tree, or more generally a (unimodular) Galton-Watson tree, then the dynamics of a single particle and its neighborhood can be autonomously characterized as solutions to certain ``local equations."
 This represents a dimension-reduction similar in spirit to the self-contained equations \eqref{intro:nonlinearMC} or \eqref{intro:McKeanVlasov} characterizing the dynamics of a single typical particle at the mean field limit.
-Thus, when combined with the results in the present paper, the local equations of \cite{LacRamWu19a} and \cite{LacRamWu19b} yield a concise, finite-dimensional description of the limiting behavior of a typical particle in \eqref{intro:discmodel} or \eqref{intro:contmodel} or of the corresponding empirical distributions,n on locally tree-like graphs.
+Thus, when combined with the results in the present paper, the local equations of \cite{LacRamWu19a} and \cite{LacRamWu19b} yield a concise, finite-dimensional description of the limiting behavior of a typical particle in \eqref{intro:discmodel} or \eqref{intro:contmodel} or of the corresponding empirical distributions on locally tree-like graphs.
+Achieving this limiting characterization, described in detail in \cite[Section 3.7]{LacRamWu19b}, was our original motivation for the present work, but we carry out the local convergence analysis here at a more natural level of generality, beyond what is immediately relevant for \cite{LacRamWu19b,LacRamWu19a}.
+The reader well-versed in local weak convergence may observe the analogy between our results and those obtained in static settings such as \cite{dembo-montanari}, and \cite{aldous-steele}, the latter under the rubric of the objective method.
+But the convergence analysis in our dynamic setting is very different and involves novel coupling arguments.
+In addition, subtleties arise from the different notions of local convergence, and the analysis must be conducted with care.
+It is especially important for the applications in \cite{LacRamWu19b,LacRamWu19a} to codify precisely which forms of graph convergence lead to precisely which forms of convergence of the particle systems, as we will discuss in the following sections.